deniskyashif/blog/content/posts/2019-06-28-computing-ranges-in-constant-time.md

 The main idea is to precompute all of the answers for the range queries and store them in a data structure.
 The challenge is how to do it in an efficient way.
 We want to save as much space as we can thus retaining the ability to retrieve answers in constant time.
 Our target is \\(O(1)\\) search and \\(O(nlog_2n)\\) space and we can achieve it with **[dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming)** and some basic **arithmetic**.

-We know that we can represent natural numbers as a unique decreasing sum of powers of two (yes we've just described binary).
+We know that we can represent any natural number as a unique decreasing sum of powers of two (yes we've just described binary).
 For example:

 \\[ 11 = (1011)_2 = 1*2^3 + 0*2^2 + 1*2^1 + 1*2^0 = 8 + 0 + 2 + 1 \\]